ricsanfre/pi-cluster/docs/_docs/logging.md

 {{site.data.alerts.note}}
 This document contain instructions to install the two logs collector alternatives: Fluentd and Fluentbit.
-Final solution is based on Fluentbit because it consume less memory resources from our Raspberry Pis.
+Final solution is based on Fluentbit because it consumes less memory resources from our Raspberry Pis.
 {{site.data.alerts.end}}

 ## ARM/Kubernetes support